ishikadahiya006/Class-reflections/README.md

 The session covered Hebb's Rule, which is a foundational idea in how learning happens in neural networks.
 We then moved on to how artificial neurons are actually built and trained — learning about processes like the forward pass, backward pass, and how we estimate and reduce loss during training.
 It was a great introduction to how Artificial Neural Networks (ANNs) work.

+# 10th April 2025
+In today’s class, all the groups discussed their topics as well as the ideas for the final project presentation.
+Each group was asked to talk about the topic they had chosen, why they selected it, and what specific aspects on which we were planning to work on.
+We also discussed the progress that we had made so far.